MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 6. Fill in your information:

    - **Applicable From**.
 Select the case field that specifies the date and time from which the SLA items will be calculated.
-For example, if you click the **Created On** field, the calculations for service level agreements will start from the time the case is created.
+For example, if you select the **Created On** field, the calculations for service level agreements will start from the time the case is created.

        > [!NOTE]
        >  You can have multiple SLA KPIs within one SLA.
 The start time for different SLA KPIs within an SLA is set at the SLA level and can't be different across SLA KPIs.
 The start time is determined by the Applicable From field value.